Randi Miller

 Randi Criner Miller (born November 3, 1983) is an American wrestler, who competed in the 63 kg weight class at the 2008 Summer Olympics and won a bronze medal.
-She has now made a transition to mixed martial arts.
+She later made a transition to mixed martial arts.

 Mixed martial arts career

-Miller was scheduled to make her mixed martial arts debut on August 29, 2010 in Tokyo, Japan against Hiroko Yamanaka.
+Miller was scheduled to make her mixed martial arts debut on August 29, 2010, in Tokyo, Japan, against Hiroko Yamanaka.
 Miller withdrew from the fight because she was worried she was not ready to make her pro debut.

 Miller's fight with Yamanaka was later announced for Jewels 11th Ring on December 17, 2010, but was officially cancelled again on December 6.

 Miller made her MMA debut against Mollie Ahlers-Estes at Invicta Fighting Championships 1 on April 28, 2012.
 She won the fight via TKO in the third round.